-chapmanbdsp has been commissioned to provide a Sustainability Strategy in support of the planning application for the proposed Development at New City Court, in the London Borough of Southwark Council, London.
+This Sustainability Statement is to supersede the original document issued for planning in April 2021. chapmanbdsp has been commissioned to provide a Sustainability Statement in support of the planning application addendum for the proposed Development at New City Court, in the London Borough of Southwark Council, London.